Thigamore/WenzheBot/README.md

 # WenzheBot
-A bot for the god
+A bot for the god\n
 Please put the auth in an auth.txt or enter it as a flag.